Production of muonic kaon atoms at high-energy colliders: Results and Discussion

 Experimental access to the QGP temperature remains limited.
 Dilepton and direct virtual-photon measurements are among the few observables capable of constraining thermal radiation from the plasma, and major experiments including NA60, STAR, PHENIX, and ALICE have pursued such studies~\cite{STAR:2024bpc,STAR:2016use,PHENIX:2022rsx}.
 However, in the low-transverse-momentum region of the direct virtual-photon spectrum, where thermal radiation is strongest, the absence of direct experimental constraints requires the measured high-$p_T$ data to be fitted and extrapolated.
 Following Ref.~\cite{STAR:2016use}, we use

 to describe the direct virtual-photon spectrum.
 Figure~\ref{fig:mu_extrap} shows a schematic extrapolation of the STAR direct virtual-photon $p_T$ spectrum into the low-$p_T$ region.
 The figure highlights the central issue relevant for the present study: while the measured spectrum at moderate and high $p_T$ is reasonably constrained, the low-$p_T$ region---which is most sensitive to thermal radiation from the QGP---still suffers from substantial uncertainty.
+Below $p_T =$ 1 GeV/$c$, the lower limit from the fit drops sharply to zero.
+Therefore, for $p_T <$ 1 GeV/$c$, the lower limit shown in the figure is taken from the $N_{\rm coll}$-scaled p+p result~\cite{PHENIX:2022rsx,PHENIX:2009gyd}, which results in an apparent discontinuity around 1 GeV/$c$.
 Even when the $N_{\rm coll}$-scaled p+p result is used as a conservative lower bound~\cite{PHENIX:2022rsx,PHENIX:2009gyd}, the extrapolated low-$p_T$ yield can still differ from the central estimate by roughly an order of magnitude.
 This large uncertainty motivates the search for complementary observables that are directly sensitive to primordial low-$p_T$ muons.